circlefin/buidl-wallet-contracts/src/msca/6900/v0.8/modules/multisig/README.md

 ## Core Functionalities

-Weighted Multisig Module is a module that provides validation functions for a weighted multisig ownership scheme. **Multisig validation only works in the user operation context.**
+Weighted Multisig Module is an module that provides validation functions for a weighted multisig ownership scheme. **Multisig validation only works in the user operation context.**

 Its core features include:
 1. Weighted multisig user operation validation on native account functions (`installModule`, `uninstallModule`, `execute`, `executeBatch`, `upgradeToAndCall`).